When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Related Work

 \section{Related Work}

-The design of mechanisms that satisfy both system efficiency and user fairness desiderata has been a centerpiece of algorithm design for a range of applications including resource allocation, classification tasks for machine learning algorithms and fair traffic routing.
-For instance, in a seminal work, Bertsimas et al.~\cite{Bertsimas-price-of-fairness} quantified the loss in efficiency in resource allocation settings when the allocation outcomes are required to satisfy certain fairness criteria.
-In another landmark work, Dwork et al.~\cite{dwork-fairness-through-awareness} studied group-based fairness notions in machine learning classification tasks to prevent discrimination against individuals belonging to disadvantaged groups.
-In the context of traffic routing, Jahn et al.~\cite{so-routing-seminal} introduced a fairness-constrained traffic-assignment problem to achieve a balance between the total travel time of a traffic assignment and the level of fairness, i.e., the maximum discrepancy between the travel times of users travelling between the same O-D pair~\cite{Roughgarden2002HowUI}, that it provides.
-Subsequent work on fair traffic routing has focused on developing algorithms to solve the fairness constrained traffic assignment problem~\cite{ANGELELLI20161,ANGELELLI2018234,ANGELELLI2020}, whilst obtaining methods to price roads to enforce the fairness constrained flows in practice~\cite{Jalota.ea.CDC21.extended}.
+The design of mechanisms that satisfy both system efficiency and user fairness desiderata has been a centerpiece of algorithm design for a range of applications.
+For instance, in resource allocation settings, ~\cite{Bertsimas-price-of-fairness} quantified the loss in efficiency when the allocation outcomes are required to satisfy certain fairness criteria.
+In machine learning classification tasks,~\cite{dwork-fairness-through-awareness} studied group-based fairness notions to prevent discrimination against individuals belonging to disadvantaged groups.
+In the context of traffic routing,~\cite{so-routing-seminal} introduced a fairness-constrained traffic-assignment problem to achieve a balance between the total travel time of a traffic assignment and its level of fairness.
+Here, fairness is measured through the maximum ratio between the travel times of users travelling between the same O-D pair\ifarxiv~\cite{Roughgarden2002HowUI}. \else.\fi \ifarxiv Subsequent work on fair traffic routing has focused on developing algorithms to solve the fairness constrained traffic assignment problem\ifarxiv~\cite{ANGELELLI20161,ANGELELLI2018234,ANGELELLI2020} \else~\cite{ANGELELLI20161} \fi and road tolling schemes to enforce the fairness constrained flows in practice~\cite{Jalota.ea.CDC21.extended}. \fi